What is responsible digital citizenship?

-You can encourage your child to treat online friends with as much respect as those he meets face to face.
-Part of this is not creating or forwarding nasty or humiliating emails, photos or text messages about someone else.
+You can encourage your child to treat online friends with as much respect as face-to-face friends.
+Part of this is not creating or forwarding nasty or humiliating emails, images or text messages about someone else.

-You can also encourage your child to tell you or another trusted adult if she sees someone being bullied or attacked online.
-Young people often try to sort things out for themselves, but it’s good to get your child into the habit of telling you if she’s worried about something that’s happening online.
+You can also encourage your child to tell you or another trusted adult if they see someone being bullied or attacked online.
+Young people often try to sort things out for themselves, but it’s good to get your child into the habit of telling you if they’re worried about something that’s happening online.
 It might help your child to know that things are easier to sort out when other people help.

-If your child gets any nasty or bullying comments on his profile pages, he should block or unfriend people who don’t treat him with respect online.
+If your child gets any nasty or bullying comments, they should block or unfriend people who don’t treat them with respect.
 This sends the message that it’s not OK to mistreat or bully someone online.

 Protect your reputation

-Depending on your child’s age you could agree that she shows you posts, images and other content before she uploads them.
+Depending on your child’s age, you could agree that they show you posts, images and other content before they upload them.

 Protect your privacy

-There are several ways your child can protect his privacy:
+There are several ways your child can protect their privacy:

 - Share only as much personal information as necessary – for example, it’s not compulsory to enter your year of birth, mobile number, email address or city on all online forms.